caioc2/RSolver/README.md

 Finally there is another scene `RubiksCube2PerfTest` which you can run to collect statistics of performance for each scramble depth of a trained model like solve rate, median moves, average moves, maximum and minimum moves.

-# The Pocket/Rubik's Cube Problem
+# The Rubik's Cube Problem

-The 2x2 pocket cube is far easier than its 3x3 counterpart.
+The 2x2 cube is far easier than its 3x3 counterpart.
 Its state space is approx. 3.6e6 while the 3x3 is aprox.
 4.3e19, nevertheless it still an interesting puzzle.
 Various challenges are presented by these puzzles, among them are:

 * Discrete state space and action
 * Unknown direct algorithm to optimally solve it, yet there are algorithms using search and other techniques to solve it optimally or very close to it.